sanskrit-coders/sanskrit-documentation-theme/README.md

 ```yaml
 theme: sanskrit-documentation-theme
 ```
-- And then execute:
+- And then execute `bundle` Or install it yourself as: `gem install sanskrit-documentation-theme`

-    $ bundle
+### Remote theme method

-- Or install it yourself as:
+- Add this line to your Jekyll site's `_config.yml`:
-    $ gem install sanskrit-documentation-theme
+`remote_theme: sanskrit-coders/sanskrit-documentation-theme`

 ## Usage